thndrbrrr/pragnastic/README.md

 **SyncDrive**

 Create a Unison profile (`client\con\unison\alice.prf` is an example for Windows) and put it, along with `client\conf\unison\common`, into your `%HOMEPATH%\.unison` folder.

-Open *Task Scheduler* and create a task that runs `client\windows\pragnastic-syncdrive.bat` once every minute.
+Launch Task Scheduler and create a task that runs `client\windows\pragnastic-syncdrive.bat` once every minute.
 (Note: screenshots to follow)

 ...
 2BContinued ...

 **NetDrive and SharedDrive**

-Mount drives NetDrive and SharedDrive, which should show up as volumes `N:` and `S:` in File Explorer, respectively:
+Mount NetDrive and SharedDrive, which should show up as volumes `N:` and `S:` in File Explorer, respectively:

 ```sh
 client\windows\pragnastic-mount-drives.bat